EloquentStudio/filter.js/README.md

 ## Add more data to existing filter

-If you are streaming json data using ajax then you can add data like this
+If you are streaming JSON data using ajax then you can add data like this

 ```javascript